AXDOOMER/doom-patcher/README.md

 ### Credits

-Many thanks to the authors of the hacks who make them available on Doomworld.
+Many thanks to the authors of the hacks who made them available on Doomworld.
 They are: Miguel Folatelli (aka myk), Andrey "entryway" Budko (aka e6y) and Colin Phipps (aka cph).
 If you can't find your name here and think I have forgotten you, then send me an email or contact me on Doomworld.

 ### Sumitting patches